microsoft/XmlNotepad/docs/help/clipboard.md

 out of XML Notepad and into any editor that supports a text clipboard format and its the same as doing a Cut & Paste operation.

-The clipboard format is the XML serialization of the selected node plus any namespace declarations needed to make that fragment well formed.
+The clipboard format is the XML serialization of the selected node, along with any necessary any namespace declarations needed to ensure the fragment well formed.

-When XML is pasted from the clipboard (or dropped) onto the [tree view](overview.md) the namespace declarations are matched with what is in the target document already and normalized accordingly.
-This ensures your document doesn't sprout lots of redundant namespace declarations as a side effect of these editing operations.
+When XML is pasted from the clipboard (or dropped) onto the [tree view](overview.md), the namespace declarations are matched those already present in the target document and normalized accordingly.
+This prevents your document from accumulating redundant namespace declarations as a side effect of these editing operations.